Global Television Network: 1970s–1990s

 The second logo (1997–2006) of Global, which debuted with its formal rebranding as a national network.
 The crescent motif was also used on the logos of other Canwest properties such as CH, Prime, and Mystery TV, and is still featured on DejaView's logo.

+In 1997, Canwest bought a controlling interest in the CBC affiliate in Quebec City, CKMI-TV, from TVA.
+It was an open secret that Global was using CKMI as a vehicle to fulfill its quarter-century quest to get a station in Montreal, by some distance the largest market where it had no presence at all.

-In 1997, Canwest bought controlling interest in the CBC affiliate in Quebec City, CKMI-TV, from TVA, which retained a 49% interest until 2002.
-With the acquisition of CKMI, Canwest now had enough coverage of Canada that it seemed logical to rebrand its station group as a network.
-Accordingly, on August 18, 1997, Canwest scrubbed all local branding from its stations and rebranded them as the "Global Television Network", the brand previously used solely by the Ontario outlet.
-On the same day, CKMI disaffiliated from CBC, set up rebroadcasters in Montreal and Sherbrooke, and became the Quebec outlet of the newly minted network.
+With the acquisition of CKMI (though TVA retained a minority interest until 2002), Canwest now had enough coverage of Canada that it seemed logical to rebrand its station group as a network.
+Accordingly, on August 18, 1997, Canwest scrubbed all local branding from its stations and rebranded them as the "Global Television Network," the brand previously used solely by the Ontario outlet.
+A month later, CKMI disaffiliated from CBC, set up rebroadcasters in Montreal and Sherbrooke, and became the Quebec outlet of the newly minted network.
 It also built a new studio in Montreal and moved most of its operations there, though the licence nominally remained in Quebec City until 2009.
-Canwest's purchase of CKMI extended Global's footprint to eight of Canada's 10 largest markets (though Ottawa and Montreal were only served by rebroadcasters).
+Canwest's acquisition of CKMI expanded Global's reach to eight of Canada's 10 largest markets, with only rebroadcasters serving Ottawa and Montreal.

 Even so, Global was still not a fully national network, as it did not have stations in Calgary and Edmonton.
 The CRTC turned down bids by Canwest for stations in those cities in the 1980s.
 As a result, Global continued its long-standing secondary affiliations in those cities on independent stations CICT-TV and CITV-TV, respectively.
 Similarly, Global lacked a full-time station in St. John's, where Global programming was carried by longtime CTV affiliate CJON-TV.